aboutcode-org/scancode-toolkit/README.rst

 Quick Start
 ===========

-Install Python 2.7 then download and extract the latest ScanCode release from https://github.com/nexB/scancode-toolkit/releases/
+Install Python 3.6.8 then download and extract the latest ScanCode release from https://github.com/nexB/scancode-toolkit/releases/

+Although ScanCode supports Python 2.7 up to 3.6.8, it is recommended to use the latest supported Python version.

 Then run ``./scancode -h`` for help.